prisma/prisma1/docs/1.1/04-Reference/01-Service-Configuration/02-prisma.yml/02-YAML-Structure.md

 ## `custom` (optional)

-The `custom` property lets you specify any sorts of values you want to resuse elsewhere in your `prisma.yml`.
+The `custom` property lets you specify any sorts of values you want to reuse elsewhere in your `prisma.yml`.
 It thus doesn't have a predefined structure.
 You can reference the values using variables with the `self` variable source, e.g.: `${self.custom.myVariable}`.

 #### Type